garrulus2003/MCD-rPPG-baselines/README.md

 ```
 # :camera: Models with frame input
 There are 5 available models.
-* ResNet50
+* ResNet50 initialized with weights pretrained on ImageNet
-* ViT
+* ViT initialized with weights pretrained on ImageNet
-* Swin
+* Swin initialized with weights pretrained on ImageNet
 * EficientNet_b2 initialized with weights from [face-emotion-recognition](https://github.com/av-savchenko/face-emotion-recognition/tree/main/models/pretrained_faces) To use it, download sile manually and put it in `checkpoints` folder under name `pretrained_enet2`.
-* ReXNet150 initialized with weights from [face-emotion-recognition](https://github.com/av-savchenko/face-emotion-recognition/tree/main/models/pretrained_faces) To use it, download sile manually and put it in `checkpoints` folder under name `pretrained_enet2`.
+* ReXNet150 initialized with weights from [face-emotion-recognition](https://github.com/av-savchenko/face-emotion-recognition/tree/main/models/pretrained_faces) To use it, download sile manually and put it in `checkpoints` folder under name `pretrained_rexnet`.

-To train them to predict all targets simultaneously run
+See below for custom training and evaluation of models with frame input.
+Trainig options such as learning rate, batch size, number of epochs etc could be varied.

+We report results achivied by ViT and RexNet150 trained in two settings: having exactly one argument as target or having all regression targets at the same time.
+To reproduce those results run
 ```
-python train.py \
---model_class by_frame \
---model_name vit \
---target all \
---dataframe data/frames_df.csv \
---exp_name exps/frames_all \
---num_epochs 100 \
---lr 1e-3 \
---unfreeze
+bash train_scripts/models_by_frame_regression.sh
 ```

-To train then to predict one target but not all run with option `--target your_target`.

-To train only head remove `--unfreeze` parameter.
-To use random initialization instead of pretrained weights add `--from_scratch`

-To evaluate model on the subdataset of your choice run code similar to the one below but with your trainig parameters.
-Results will be in the directory named like `--test_exp` parameter.
+[таблица с результатами]

+We also report results achieved by all five models on gender prediction task.
+To reproduce run

 ```
-python train.py \
---model_class by_frame \
---model_name vit \
---target age \
---dataframe data/frames_df.csv \
---exp_name exps/frames_all \
---path_to_ckpt fexps/frames_all/state_dict.pt
+bash train_scripts/models_by_frame_gender.sh
 ```

-Results with hyperparameters as listed above are:
+[таблица с результатами]

 # :video_camera: Models with video input
 Pipeline hear is similar to the one by frames.